Ziad-Tawfik/NodeJs-MongoDB-on-Google-Kubernetes-Engine-GKE-/README.md

     git clone https://github.com/Ziad-Tawfik/NodeJs-MongoDB-on-Google-Kubernetes-Engine-GKE-.git
     ```

-2. Open dev.tfvars to replace the following variables's data with yours:
+2. Open dev.tfvars to replace the following variables's data with yours using sed command as mentioned below:
     - **Project ID**
     - Path to **SA Json Key** file that you created and downloaded before.
     - **Optionally:** Artifact Repo ID or Regions & Zones of Subnets & VMs